gjbex/HPC-intro/README.md

    to what is usually illustrated on a whiteboard during one-on-one introduction sessions.
 It contains slides that are specific to the KU Leuven/UHasselt VSC infrastructure.
+1. `examples`: jobscripts to run command tasks on an HPC system.